devpks/StratisSwapContracts/README.md

 ### Buy Order Use Case

 Johnny wants to buy 10 SRC tokens at .1 CRS each.
-Johnny creates a new **BuyOrder** contract specifying the token address he wants to buy, how many and at what price (in satoshis).
-The contract will validate Johnny's inputs and also ensure that he sent enough CRS tokens to cover the buy order.
-The contract will hold the CRS tokens until the order is filled or Johnny cancels the contract.
+Johnny creates a new **BuyOrder** contract specifying the token address he wants to buy, at what price (in satoshis) and how many.
+The contract will hold the CRS tokens until the order is filled by a seller or Johnny cancels the contract.
+This contract will release CRS tokens to sellers after validations and successful transfers of SRC.

 ## [Sell Order Contract](./CirrusSwap/SellOrder)